Scrap metal dealer licences

 It further states that scrap metal includes:

-- Any old, waste or discarded metal or metallic material, and
+- Any old, waste or discarded metal or metallic material

 The following is not considered to be scrap metal:

-- Any alloy of which 2 per cent or more by weight is attributable to gold or silver
+- Any alloy of which 2% or more by weight is attributable to gold or silver

 Section 1 of the Act requires that a scrap metal dealer obtains a licence in order to carry on business as a scrap metal dealer.
 It will be an offence to carry on a business as a scrap metal dealer in breach of the requirement to hold a licence.
 This offence is punishable on summary conviction with a fine not exceeding level 5 on the standard scale.